 Take your time as you lift, don’t rush it.
 This prevents you from accidentally twisting or losing your balance.
 If you decide you can’t do it – stop.

-Use your center of gravity
+Use your center of gravity.

 Repeat the process

 If you need to suddenly change direction, or move around, always use your feet.
 Remember: you want to alleviate as much pressure as possible from your back.
-You can still maintain a good posture and change direction with your feet, just be careful about suddenly turning.
+You can still maintain a good posture and change direction with your feet; just be careful about suddenly turning.

 It can be tempting to think, “I’ll just bend over for this one.”
 However, there are no exceptions to the rule: always bend at the knees and preserve your back.
 That one time you decide to take a gamble and put all the pressure on your upper and lower spine could be the time that you find yourself being driven to the doctor!
-While it can feel arduous to bend down every single time you pick up and object, the comfort you will be in afterward will be totally worth it.
+While it can feel arduous to bend down every time you pick up an object, the comfort you will be in afterward will be totally worth it.
 You don’t want to start your new life in your new home in a neck brace or with a sore back.